-Investing Cash Flows.
 Net cash flow used for investing activities decreased to \$212.5 million in 2015 from \$271.0 million in 2014.
-We used cash of \$187.2 million, primarily relating to newbuilding installment payments and shipbuilding supervision costs for our LNG carrier newbuildings.
+We used cash of \$192.0 million, primarily relating to newbuilding installment payments and shipbuilding supervision costs for our LNG carrier newbuildings.
 Restricted cash increased in 2015 by \$34.3 million relating to a performance bond placed on the Bahrain LNG Joint Venture project.
-In addition, we used cash of \$25.9 million to provide capital to our equity accounted investments primarily to prepay debt within the Teekay LNG-Marubeni Joint Venture (please read Item 18 - Financial Statements: Note 6e - Equity Method Investments), partially offset by a \$23.7 million shareholder loan repayment to us by Exmar LPG BVBA in 2015.
-During 2014, we used cash of \$100.2 million primarily to acquire and fund our proportionate interest of newbuilding installments in the BG Joint Venture and the Yamal LNG Joint Venture, \$140.4 million relating to newbuilding installments for our eight LNG newbuildings, \$23.1 million relating to the early termination fee on the termination of the leasing of the RasGas II LNG Carriers (which was capitalized as part of the vessels' costs) and \$21.6 million, which is net of \$5.4 million owing to Skaugen, to fund our acquisition of the Norgas Napa in November 2014, and \$3.8 million relating to certain vessel upgrades.
-During 2013, we used cash of \$308.0 million to fund the acquisitions of two LNG carriers from Awilco in September and November 2013, \$149.6 million to fund our 50% ownership interest in the acquisition of the Exmar LPG Joint Venture and \$58.6 million incurred for our three additional LNG newbuilding carriers ordered in July and November 2013.
+In addition, we used cash of \$25.9 million to provide capital to our equity accounted investments primarily to prepay debt within the Teekay LNG-Marubeni Joint Venture, partially offset by a \$23.7 million shareholder loan repayment to us by Exmar LPG BVBA in 2015.
+During 2014, we used cash of \$100.2 million primarily to acquire and fund our proportionate interest of newbuilding installments in the BG Joint Venture and the Yamal LNG Joint Venture, \$140.4 million relating to newbuilding installments for our wholly-owned LNG carrier newbuildings, \$23.1 million relating to the early termination fee on the termination of the leasing of the RasGas II LNG Carriers (which was capitalized as part of the vessels' costs) and \$21.6 million, which is net of \$5.4 million owing to Skaugen, to fund our acquisition of the Norgas Napa in November 2014, and \$3.8 million relating to certain vessel upgrades.